andresgalante/andresgalante.github.io/_posts/2016-10-22-patternfly-spaces.markdown

 ## 5. They are grateful

 [Giving thanks can make anyone happier](https://www.ted.com/talks/david_steindl_rast_want_to_be_happy_be_grateful?language=en), but great leaders are truly grateful.
-They feel indebted to his surroundings and they are convinced that their achievements are due to their community successes.
+They feel indebted to their surroundings and they are convinced that their achievements are due to their community successes.
 It’s a motivation that keeps them going.

 Great leaders are not born or appointed, they are chosen.
 If I ever earn that privilege, I wish I can be as good as the ones I follow and admire.